D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

   - ProviderName
     - Type: string
     - Description:
-- Specialization:
+- Description:
-- Description: An operating company is an entity that holds the rights to explore, develop, and produce hydrocarbon resources from a particular oil or gas field or lease
+An operating company is an entity that holds the rights to explore, develop, and produce hydrocarbon resources from a particular oil or gas field or lease
+- Definition set: DataProviders
 - Examples:
-- Definition set: DataProviders
 ## ServiceCompany <!-- NOUN -->
 - Display name: ServiceCompany
 - Parent class: [DataProvider](#DataProvider)